renpy/renpy/sphinx/source/displaying_images.rst

 resolution graphics.

 Oversampling is automatically enabled if the image ends with an '@' followed by a number, before the extension.
-For example, "eileen happy@2.png" is 2x oversampled, and "eileen happy@3x.png" will be 3x oversampled.
+For example, :file:`eileen happy@2.png` is 2x oversampled, and :file:`eileen happy@3x.png` will be 3x oversampled.
 Oversampling can also be enabled by giving the `oversample` keyword argument to :func:`Image`.

 .. _image-statement: